-CONFLICT OF INTEREST- An attorney who received a forty percent mineral interest in certain oil wells as a result of a contingent fee arrangement whereby the attorney agreed to represent the owners in a suit to confirm title to the interest may represent the present owners of the mineral interest, including himself, in a subsequent suit to enforce the prior judgment even though the attorney is likely to be a necessary witness provided that disqualification of the lawyer would work substantial hardship on the client.
+CONFLICT OF INTEREST - CLIENT CONFIDENCES - LAWYER AS WITNESS- An attorney who received a forty percent mineral interest in certain oil wells as a result of a contingent fee arrangement whereby the attorney agreed to represent the owners in a suit to confirm title to the interest may represent the present owners of the mineral interest, including himself, in a subsequent suit to enforce the prior judgment even though the attorney is likely to be a necessary witness provided that disqualification of the lawyer would work substantial hardship on the client.

-The Ethics Committee of the Mississippi State Bar has been asked to render an Opinion on the following facts:
+The Ethics Committee of The Mississippi Bar has been asked to render an Opinion on the following facts:

 A lawyer represented the owners of a mineral interest in oil wells in an action to confirm the plaintiff's title to the interest.
 After successfully pursuing the action to the Mississippi Supreme Court, the lawyer received a forty percent mineral interest in the wells pursuant to the contingent fee arrangement between the lawyer and his clients.
 Subsequently, when the defendant refused to pay the amount due to plaintiffs, the lawyer filed suit to enforce the judgment on behalf of the present owners of the mineral interest, including himself.
 Defendant thereafter filed a Motion to Disqualify the attorney on the grounds that he is a plaintiff in the action and will likely be a witness.
 The lawyer contends that disqualification would work substantial hardship on his clients.